graalvm/workshops/vscode-tools-for-micronaut/README.md

 ## Lab Objectives

-In this lab you we will introduce you to the Tools for Micronaut extension for VS Code.
-This extension supports working and building Micronaut application.
+During this lab, we will introduce you to the Tools for Micronaut extension for VS Code.
+This extension supports working and building Micronaut applications.
 You will:

-- Install VS Code and the Tools for Micronaut extension
+- Install VS Code and the Tools for Micronaut extension.
-- Create a Micronaut application within VS Code
+- Create a Micronaut application within VS Code.

-- Naviagte around your application
+- Navigate around your application.

-- Code creation Automation
+- Use the code creation automation:
-  - Create a REST controller
+  - Create a REST controller.
-  - Autocomplete within properties files
+  - Use autocomplete within properties files.

-- Discover what the Micronaut Activity view can do
+- Discover what the Micronaut Activity view can do:
-  - Use the Micronaut Activity View to run the application
+  - Use the Micronaut Activity View to run the application.
-  - Naviagte around the end points and beans
+  - Navigate around the application's endpoints and beans.
-  - Make a REST call
+  - Make a REST call.
-  - Add the Micronaut Control Panel to your application
+  - Add the Micronaut Control Panel to your application.
-  - Monitor & manage your application in realtime
+  - Monitor & manage your application in real-time.

-- Use the Micronaut Expression Language
+- Use the Micronaut Expression Language.

-- Work with an Oracle Database
+- Work with an Oracle Database:
-  - Connect to a database
+  - Connect to a database.
-  - Create Micronaut Data entities, repositories from and REST controllers to expose an existing database schema
+  - Create Micronaut Data entities, repositories from an existing database schema, and then REST controllers using the tooling.
-  - Run youe application using the attached database
+  - Run your application using the attached database.
-  - Generate tests for your controllers
+  - Generate tests for your controllers.

-- Use Visual VM from within VS Code
+- Use Visual VM from within VS Code:
-  - Install Visual VM from within VS Code
+  - Install Visual VM from within VS Code.
-  - Use the integrated Visual VM support to solve performance issues in your application
+  - Use the integrated Visual VM support to solve performance issues in your application.

-- Work with cloud resources in Oracle Cloud Infrastructure (OCI)
+- Work with cloud resources in Oracle Cloud Infrastructure (OCI):
-  - Learn how to work with Oracle Cloud (OCI) resources within your application
+  - Learn how to work with Oracle Cloud (OCI) resources within your application.
-  - Add an Object Storage bucket to your application
+  - Add an Object Storage bucket to your application.
-  - Run the application using the attached Object Storage Bucket
+  - Run the application using the attached Object Storage Bucket.

->Note: If you see the laptop icon in the lab, this means you need to do something such as enter a command.
+>Note: If you see the laptop icon in the lab, this means you need to do something, such as enter a command.
 Keep an eye out for it.

 ![](images/RMIL_Technology_Laptop_Bark_RGB_50.png#input)
 ```